PAGASA: Southwest monsoon affecting Luzon

 (Eagle News) — The southwest monsoon is affecting Luzon.

-The Philippine Atmospheric Geophysical and Astronomical Services Administration said as a result, Occidental Mindoro, Bataan and Zambales will have cloudy skies with scattered rain showers and thunderstorms.
+The Philippine Atmospheric Geophysical and Astronomical Services Administration said Ilocos Region, Apayao, Abra, Benguet, Cagayan, Bataan, Zambales, Occidental Mindoro, and Northern Palawan including Kalayaan Islands, as a result, will have cloudy skies with scattered rain showers and thunderstorms.

 Flash floods or landslides due to moderate to at times heavy rains are possible.

-Metro Manila and the rest of the country, on the other hand, will have partly cloudy to cloudy skies with isolated rain showers also due to localized thunderstorms.
+Metro Manila and the rest of the country, on the other hand, will have partly cloudy to cloudy skies with isolated rain showers or thunderstorms.

-Extreme Northern Luzon will have moderate to strong winds and moderate to rough coastal waters.